Uttkarsh99/Bike-sharing-demand-prediction/README.md

 - Step 10 - Create the model.
 Fit and score the model
 - Final step - Calculate RMSLE and compare results

+### Results after doing EDA
+Data visualization Analysis results - Continuous Features

+	- Predicted variable 'demand' is not normally distributed
+	- Temperature and demand appears to have direct correlation
+	- The plot for temp and atemp appear almost identical
+	- Humidity and wind speed affect demand but need more statistical analysis

+Data visualization Analysis results - Continuous Features
+	- There is variation in demand based on
+		- Season
+		- Month
+		- Holiday
+		- Hour
+		- Weather

+	- No significant change in demand due to weekday or working day
+	- Year-wise growth pattern not considered due to limited number of years

+Features to drop
+	- Weekdays
+	- Year
+	- Working day